sdsc-hpc-training-org/expanse-101/Expanse_Tutorial.md

 ### Logging Onto Expanse<a name="get-start-expanse-logon"></a>

-Expanse supports Single Sign-On through the [XSEDE User Portal](https://portal.xsede.org), from the command line using an XSEDE-wide password (coming soon, the Expanse User Portal).
+Expanse supports Single Sign-On through the ACCESS Identity System (see: https://identity.access-ci.org/new-user), from the command line using an ACCESS-wide password.
 While CPU and GPU resources are allocated separately, the login nodes are the same.
 To log in to Expanse from the command line, use the hostname:

 ```
 login.expanse.sdsc.edu